-Daoism quickly integrated several aspects of Chinese cosmology, in the early years of the religion’s formation, which were not obviously an initial part of the religion.
+In the early years of the religion’s formation, Daoism quickly integrated several aspects of Chinese cosmology that were not obviously an initial part of the religion.
 The most prominent of these were the concepts of yin and yang.
 Daoism’s ability to syncretize with its surrounding context continued throughout the tradition’s history.
 When Buddhism entered China, Daoism absorbed many elements still seen today, elements such as the presence of altars to the bodhisattva Guanyin in many Daoist temples.
 Since Daoism did not travel in the same manner as, and lacked the popularity of, Buddhism, its numbers in America have grown relatively slowly.
-Today, it is estimated there are around 30,000 practitioners living in the United States.
+Today, it is estimated there are around 30,000 Daoist practitioners living in the United States.
 Now that American Daoists are becoming a larger part of the religious landscape, this openness to change is shaping the religion in distinct ways and presenting unique issues.

 One issue facing Daoism is the culture of religious syncretism in the United States.
 Many Americans may take an aspect of Daoism and incorporate it into their own spiritual practice.
 Practitioners of Healing Tao may belong to or identify with a different religious tradition and often do not consider themselves religious Daoists, even as they seek to enjoy the benefits of taiji and qigong.
 This trend leaves many American Daoists grappling with the question: Should such a practitioner be considered a “Daoist”?

 While Daoists may teach non-Daoist neighbors about their beliefs and practices, they often do not reach out to other Daoists.
 This could be due to several factors, including geographic distance and low numeric representation.
 Long-standing disagreements between groups in Asia may also ensure that Daoists interact less with each other than with people of other faiths.